-- a) Make sure engine is stopped and machine is positioned on a level surface. - b) Tilt seat up and tilt hood forward to gain access to the cooling area. - c) Check with engine cold. - d) View coolant level in overflow bottle on the left side of the engine.
+- a) Stop engine and wait for all moving parts to stop.
+Make sure unit is on a level surface. - b) Tilt seat up and tilt hood forward to gain access to the cooling area. - c) Check with engine cold. - d) View coolant level in overflow bottle on the left side of the engine.
 Coolant level should be at the indicator line on the overflow bottle. - e) If the coolant level is low, remove the cap to the overflow bottle and fill to the indicator line.
 Use coolant specified in Section 2.5.2.

-NOTE: Kawasaki 23 & 27 HP Liquid-cooled units should only be filled with Dex-Cool© extended life coolant.
-Dex-Cool© extended life coolant can be identified by its orange color.
+NOTE: Kawasaki 27 HP Liquid-cooled units should only be filled with Dex-Cool© extended life coolant, which can be identified by its orange color.